How to Build a Startup as a Non-Tech Founder

 Bottom line: not being able to code is no excuse to not build a company, as coding is only one of many tasks.

 How Do You Build a Company Without Tech Experience?

-Because of the proliferation of various tech-based markets, it’s getting easier and easier for someone to create a tech product without a degree in engineering or computer science.
-For example, there are numerous platforms that enable users to build apps without any coding experience, which is a great way for budding founders to build a minimum viable product (MVP).
+Because of the proliferation of various tech-based markets, it’s getting easier for someone to create a tech product without a degree in engineering or computer science.
+For example, there are numerous platforms that enable users to build apps without any coding experience.
+This is a great way for budding founders to build a minimum viable product (MVP).

-At the very least, non-tech founders now have the resources that allow them to at least build a mockup of their offering to attract the interest of those with the expertise to build a more finalized product.
+At the very least, non-tech founders now have the resources that allow them to at least build a mockup.
+Mockups that can communicate their offering to attract those with the expertise to build a more finalized product.

 Your MVP is Up and Running.
 What Next?

-Once you’ve built your working MVP, your next step is to show it to as many users as possible and get their feedback.
-If you consistently get feedback on a specific feature or set of features, make the necessary changes to the best of your ability.
+Once you’ve built your working MVP, your next step is to show it to as many users as possible.
+This helps you get their feedback.
+If you consistently get feedback on (a) specific feature (s), make necessary changes to the best of your ability.

 During this process, it’s important to keep these two points in mind:

 - Ensure that you’ve built your MVP with the flexibility to make changes as you get feedback from users.